onefoursix/cm-set-task-scheduler/README.md

 ![](images/image-1.jpg)

 An initial set of queue names should also be set in advance.
-In this example, the two queue named "default" and "mark" remain constant across the different scheduler configurations.
-Queue names could be set dynamically along with the scheduler configs, but in this example they are static; the same queues are simply configured differently by the different schedulers.  :
+In this example, the two queue named "default" and "mark" exist in the different scheduler configurations.
+Queue names could be set along with the scheduler configs, but in this example they are static; the same queues are simply weighted differently by the different schedulers:

 ![](images/image-2.jpg)